 According to the USDA, approximately 93 percent of the 263 million vehicles registered in the United States can use E15.

 As such, it is quite clear that 10% is not the maximum amount of ethanol that can be blended into transportation fuel.

 Furthermore, thanks to blends like E15 and E85, ethanol's percentage of the transportation market has been increasing.
-New data from the EIA shows that ethanol's percentage of the market in 33 states in 2020 was above the oil industry's blend wall.
-Minnesota led the way with ethanol comprising 12.67% of total transportation fuel consumed.
-Overall, ethanol comprised 10.24% of all transportation fuel consumed in the United States in 2020.
+New data from the EIA shows that ethanol's percentage of the market in 35 states and the District of Columbia in 2021 was above the oil industry's blend wall.
+Minnesota led the way with ethanol comprising 12.58% of total transportation fuel consumed.
+Overall, ethanol comprised 10.32% of all transportation fuel consumed in the United States in 2021.